 Follow Up Action Items

-After preparing summary notes and sending out notes to your team, you should see to it that you follow up all the action items that you have discussed.
+After preparing summary notes and sending out notes to your team, you should see to it that you follow up on all the action items that you have discussed.
 Action items are the tasks assigned to specific people in order to reach a common goal.
-People who follow up the ones who are assigned to do action items play a crucial role in helping your team make progress towards what you want to achieve.
+People who follow up with the ones who are assigned to do action items play a crucial role in helping your team make progress towards what you want to achieve.